Kurt Schuschnigg

 On 12 February 1938, Schuschnigg met with Hitler in his Berghof residence in an attempt to smooth the worsening relations between their two countries.
 To Schuschnigg's surprise, Hitler presented him with a set of demands which, in manner and in terms, amounted to an ultimatum, effectively demanding the handing over of power to the Austrian Nazis.
 The terms of the agreement, presented to Schuschnigg for immediate endorsement, stipulated the appointment of Nazi sympathiser Arthur Seyss-Inquart as minister of security, which controlled the police.
-Another pro-Nazi, Dr. Hans Fischböck, was to be named as minister of finance to prepare for economic union between Germany and Austria.
+Another pro-Nazi, Hans Fischböck, was to be named as minister of finance to prepare for economic union between Germany and Austria.
 A hundred officers were to be exchanged between the Austrian and the German armies.
 All imprisoned Nazis were to be amnestied and reinstated.
 In return, Hitler would publicly reaffirm the treaty of 11 July 1936 and Austria's national sovereignty.
-"The Fuhrer was abusive and threatening, and Schuschnigg was presented with far-reaching demands ..."
+"The Führer was abusive and threatening, and Schuschnigg was presented with far-reaching demands ..."
 According to Schuschnigg's memoirs, he was coerced into signing the "agreement" before leaving Berchtesgaden.

 The president, Wilhelm Miklas, was reluctant to endorse the agreement but eventually did so.
 Then he, Schuschnigg and a few key Cabinet members considered a number of options: